Bryan Raney1 - Andreas Voellmy1 - Nurhan Cetin1 - Milenko Vrtic2 - Kai Nagel1

 Dept. of Computer Science, ETH Zentrum IFW B27.1,

-CH-8092 Zürich, Switzerland - Inst. for Transportation Planning IVT, ETH Hönggerberg HIL F32.3,
+Inst. for Transportation Planning IVT, ETH Hönggerberg

 CH-8093 Zürich, Switzerland